YNWA-Algo/IBM-ML-AI-CERT-PROJECT2/README.md

 ## I - Section 4: Matrix review and dimensionality reduction | Singular Value Decomposition (Vision)  | Text classification Term Freq

-Class Re-weighting method to adjust the impacts of different classes in model training processes Oversampling and Undersampling to generate synthetic datasets and rebalance classes Evaluate consolidated classifiers using robust metrics such as F-score and AUC H1 - 3hL3Wk6__imbalanced_data.ipynb